QuantEcon/lecture-source-py/source/rst/lucas_model.rst

 * Since this is a competitive (read: price taking) model, the consumer will take this function :math:`p` as given

-* In this way we determine consumer behavior given :math:`p` and then use equilibrium conditions to recover :math:`p`
+* In this way, we determine consumer behavior given :math:`p` and then use equilibrium conditions to recover :math:`p`

-* This is the standard way to solve competitive equilibrum models
+* This is the standard way to solve competitive equilibrium models

 Using the assumption that price is a given function :math:`p` of :math:`y`, we write the value function and constraint as